haarisaltaf/Team10Maze/README.md

 # Team10Maze
 Maze game created using Java for ENG1.

-### THE PDF DOCUMENTS ARE STORED IN THE FOLDER ENTITLED 'PDF DOCUMENTS'
+### THE PDF DOCUMENTS ARE STORED IN THE FOLDER ENTITLED 'PDF DOCUMENTS' AND ALSO AVAILABLE BELOW

 ### To run:
 cd into this directory and type "./gradlew run" -- if on windows: "gradlew.bat run"